-Water hose, sewer hose, park adapters and leveling blocks are a given when it comes to outfitting a RV.
+Water hose, sewer hose, park adapters, and leveling blocks are a given when it comes to outfitting an RV.
 But what about other essential camping gear that can make your experiences more enjoyable?

 These are just five of the essential camping items you won’t want to forget.

-Among all of the essential camping gear I won’t leave home without a GPS.
-While I still bring good, old-fashioned road maps, I carry them primarily as back-up.
+Among all of the essential camping gear, I won’t leave home without a GPS.
+While I still bring good, old-fashioned road maps, I carry them primarily as a back-up.
 But a dash-mounted GPS guides me and my wife to all of our destinations.
-Not only does it provide turn-by-turn audio navigation but it instructs you on what lane to be in to make your turn/exit, and provides details on real time traffic delays and detours for shorter routes.
+Not only does it provide turn-by-turn audio navigation but it instructs you on what lane to be in to make your turn/exit, and provides details on real-time traffic delays and detours for shorter routes.

 If you have a larger RV, you can even buy units designed to navigate around low clearances and weight restrictions.
-Plus, there are many RV trip planning apps on the market to consider for your needs and reliable navigation.
+Plus, there are many RV trip planning resources to consider for reliable navigation.
 Our favorite is RV Trip Wizard.

-How many times have you asked your travel partner, “where’s the lighter?”
+How many times have you asked your travel partner, “Where’s the lighter?”
 Yes, most RVs have direct spark ignition appliances and a piezo igniter for the stove top.
-But you will still need to light the oven pilot light, the stove burners (when the piezo becomes finicky) gas grill and of course, the nightly campfire.
-Also, keep it handy.
+But you will still need to light the oven pilot light, the stove burners (when the piezo becomes finicky) gas grill, and of course, the nightly campfire.

 This is far from an exclusive list of essential RV items.
 But, if you are new to RVing or require new “tools of the trade” these will help make your next RV trip an even more positive experience.